fewgets/FitFusion/ReadMe.md

 ## 📜 License

-This project is released under the **MIT License**.
-You may reuse, modify, or build upon this work — just give credit. 🙏
+This project is for academic and research purposes only.
+Feel free to fork, reference, and learn - but give credit where due 🙏

 ---